VA2QED/frame-of-references/notes/definition.md

 ###### This comes at the very end of the video

-So, after exploring these three examples, the definition of a reference frame is
+So instead of giving you the definition right at the beginning of the video, I have decided to leave it right to the end.

-composed of an origin and methods of describing the position and orientation of an object relative to the origin.
+A reference frame is composed of an origin and methods of describing the position orientation and time information of an object relative to the origin.

-> animation: cartesian plane and a triangle rotating somewhere to illustrate position and orientation

- A frame of reference seeks to systematically answer the question of where something is in space and where it is going.
+ A frame of reference seeks to systematically answer the question of where something is in space.

 > animation:  projectile motion and have the two perspectives play side by side.